-Due to the changes of the Chinese population, it is important to take a close interest in their language, its nuances and dialects but also in its writing in order to better understand it.
+Due to changes in the Chinese population, it is important to take a close interest in their language, its nuances and dialects but also in its writing in order to better understand it.

 English remains the global language mainly used in the world of work and in everyday life but Chinese represents a language of increasing interest for those wish to work in China or in the Asian market.